 Why Self-Care?

-Hope might be challenging to engage with, especially if you are affected by the content.
-This guide will help you look after yourself whilst you're watching the film.
+Catch might be challenging to engage with, especially if you are affected by the content.
+This guide will help you look after yourself, whilst you're at the theatre or watching the live stream at home.

 This guide includes: